GRV96/surahdb/README.md

 ## ENGLISH

 This project is the result of an intellectual interest in the Quran.
-The database gathers information about the 114 surahs of islam's sacred book.
+The database gathers information about the 114 surahs of Islam's sacred book.

 ### Connection to a MySQL server